3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Abstract

 \section{Abstract}

-We study how to flexibly integrate objects' neural volumetric representations into practical 3D modeling pipelines like 3D CAD models.
-A simple yet effective idea is to couple an object's neural volume (NV) with its rough 3D mesh (R3D).
-R3D allows object-to-object and object-to-scene interactivity, and NV has recently been demonstrated can enable photo-realistic rendering of the object under desired viewpoints.
-However, a main problem of the modified pipeline is that the synthesized views through neural volumetric rendering cannot reflect the simulated lighting details on R3D (\emph{e.g.,} local shadows caused by occlusions).
-To address the issue, we propose a lighting transfer network (LighTNet) to bridge the lighting gap between neural volumetric rendering (NVR) and physically-based rendering (PBR).
-LighTNet reasons about a revised intrinsic image decomposition model, remedies the uneven surface issue caused by R3D, and is empowered by several perceptual-motivated constraints and a new \emph{Lab} angle loss which enhances the contrast between lighting strength and colors.
-We construct a 3DF-Lighting dataset using 3D-FRONT's \cite{fu20203dfront} CAD models and scenes to examine LighTNet.
-Qualitative and quantitative comparisons demonstrate that LighTNet is superior in synthesizing impressive lighting, and is promising in pushing NVR further in practical 3D modeling workflows.
+This paper studies how to flexibly integrate reconstructed 3D models into practical 3D modeling pipelines such as 3D scene creation and rendering.
+Due to the technical difficulty, one can only obtain rough 3D models (R3DMs) for most real objects using existing 3D reconstruction techniques.
+As a result, physically-based rendering (PBR) would render low-quality images or videos for scenes that are constructed by R3DMs.
+One promising solution would be representing real-world objects as Neural Fields such as NeRFs, which are able to generate photo-realistic renderings of an object under desired viewpoints.
+However, a drawback is that the synthesized views through Neural Fields Rendering (NFR) cannot reflect the simulated lighting details on R3DMs in PBR pipelines, especially when object interactions in the 3D scene creation cause local shadows.
+To solve this dilemma, we propose a lighting transfer network (LighTNet) to bridge NFR and PBR, such that they can benefit from each other.
+LighTNet reasons about a simplified image composition model, remedies the uneven surface issue caused by R3DMs, and is empowered by several perceptual-motivated constraints and a new Lab angle loss which enhances the contrast between lighting strength and colors.
+Comparisons demonstrate that LighTNet is superior in synthesizing impressive lighting, and is promising in pushing NFR further in practical 3D modeling workflows.